calvinwkchu/Challenge-14/README.md

 ## Overview

 The purpose of this analysis is to study several habits observed in the citibike data from New York City, where we hope to use the observations to help set-up our bike share business going forward.
+These observations will be shown as pictures below but a dashboard is available for users to interact with the data (dashboard link provided at the end).

 ## Results